Superb fruit dove: Description

 It is sexually dimorphic.
 Males are superbly coloured with a fiery orange nape, green ears, and a purple crown.
 The breast is grey, and divided from the abdomen by a wide, dark blue band.
 Their wings are olive green covered with dark spots, and the tail is tipped with white.
 Females are mostly green, with a white abdomen, blue wing tips, light blue breast, and a small, dark blue spot on the back of the head.
 Both sexes have yellow eyes and eye-rings.
 Despite its colourful plumage, the superb fruit dove is well-camouflaged amongst the rainforest foliage.

 Range

 Native to Australasia, the superb fruit dove lives in the rainforests of New Guinea, Australia, Solomon Islands, the Philippines and Sulawesi of Indonesia.
 In Australia, it is found from southern New South Wales around the town of Moruya and extends further north, where it becomes more common to Cape York in Queensland.
-In some areas of its range, such as the New Guinean rainforest, it is a resident bird; in more marginal or seasonal habitats such as those in Australia, flocks are known to move about according to the availability of food (Frith et al. 1976).
+In some areas of its range, such as the New Guinean rainforest, it is a resident bird; in more marginal or seasonal habitats such as those in Australia, flocks are known to move about according to the availability of food.